devsecopsgirl/internship-appsecco/docs/docker.md

 Note: got an error `unable to prepare context: unable to evaluate symlinks in Dockerfile path: lstat /home/jenkins-infra/docker-files/Dockerfile: no such file or directory`.
 Be careful while naming the Docker file name as `Dockerfile` other names don't work.

 NOTE: I got an error my apache server was not getting served.
 I will explain in a little detail:

 * I stopped my container `docker stop f9af4fb06f4c` and ran again `docker run -d --rm --name ubuntu2 -p 1234:80 4c0437bfcded`.
 After the container was build I checked If the port 1234 was open or not by `netstat -ntap` But there was no such network port 1234 open.
-* Then I checked the `docker logs ubuntu2` It showed `Error: No such container: ubuntu2` then I checked `docker ps -a` which showed the exited in a min.
+* Then I checked the `docker logs ubuntu2` It showed `Error: No such container: ubuntu2` then I checked `docker ps -a` which showed the container exited in a minute.
 * After this I ran the above command of building container without the `-d flag` which is detached mode means running container in background then it gave the error `/bin/sh: 1: Syntax error: Unterminated quoted string`.
 From here I got to know I have missed a quote in my dockerfile in a command which I fixed.

 Dockerfile which finally worked is